vieirads/100DaysOfCode/log.md

 **Thoughts:**  There are a lot of files that I have no idea what they are intend for.
 But I will keep things slow and learn the aspects of it bit by bit.

 **Link to work:** no link for this part.

+### Day 68: September 04, 2020

+**Today's Progress:** Studied a bit more of react and learn how to create tags using functions and classes.

+**Thoughts:** I still have to find out how to put conditions when I click a button.

+**Link to work:** no link for this part.